Connect with others who understand.

 Needle-Based Biopsy

-Another possible biopsy option is a fine needle aspiration (FNA).
-This procedure also involves using a needle, but it’s generally thinner and removes fewer cells.
-You may not receive any numbing medication for FNA because it is usually quick and doesn’t hurt very much.
+Another possible biopsy option is a fine-needle aspiration (FNA).
+This procedure also involves using a needle, but the needle is generally thinner and removes fewer cells.
+You may not receive any numbing medication for FNA because it is usually quick and doesn’t hurt very much (just like an injection).

-During needle-based biopsies, the doctor needs to make sure they’re putting the needle into the right area and removing the right tissue.
-They may do this by feeling for the lump, or they may use additional imaging tests to guide the needle.
+During needle-based biopsies, the doctor needs to make sure they are putting the needle into the right area and removing the right tissue.
+They may do this by feeling for the lump, or they may use additional imaging tests to guide the needle — the most common is ultrasound guidance.

 Surgical Biopsy

 Surgical breast biopsies aren’t as common as core needle biopsies or FNAs.
-They may be used in cases where a needle biopsy can’t reach the affected tissue or if the results of a needle biopsy are unclear.
+They may be used when a needle biopsy can’t reach the affected tissue or if the results of a needle biopsy are unclear.

 During a surgical breast biopsy, a doctor will remove all or part of the breast lump.
 The procedure usually takes place in a hospital, and you will probably be given medicine to make you sleepy and help you not feel the pain.